conduitio-labs/conduit-connector-salesforce/README.md

 ## Destination

-The Destination connector subscribes to Salesforce platform events and publishes incoming records to the event in real time.
+The Destination connector publishes incoming records to Salesforce platform events in real time.

 ### How it works